 The food in Slovenia REALLY impressed me.
 It’s not a country known for fine dining, but that’s partly because the Michelin star system doesn’t run there.
 A lot less famous than many on this list, Rakar is a family-run restaurant, which has been serving delicious gourmet food for 14 years.
 Using 70% local ingredients, the chefs’ plates are incredible creations, including rich mushroom and courgette barley balls, smoked trout with caviar and fennel, and pork with crackling and beetroot powder.
 One of the highlights was a tarragon ice cream – creamy, flavoursome, and different to anything I’d tried before.

 Do you have a favourite restaurant experience from your travels?
+Where do you think is the most unique place to eat?
 Let me know in the comments below.

 Enjoyed this post?
 Pin it…